robwilds/FilePlanUploadADW5/README.md

 # Customization getting started
-In order to utilize this customization within an existing Alfresco docker collection, add the following section to the docker-compose.yml for alfresco
+1. In order to utilize this customization within an existing Alfresco docker collection, add the following section to the docker-compose.yml for alfresco (place at the top)

 ```
   fileplanuploadadw5:
     image: wildsdocker/fileplanuploadadw5:v1
     ports:
       - 4200:80
+  queryalfapi:
+    image: wildsdocker/queryalfapi:v1
+    mem_limit: 200m
+    ports:
+      - 9600:9600
+    links:
+      - alfresco
 ```

 # Customization details